aaronspring/test_website/index.md

 After the competition, the code for training must be made public, so the competition maintainers will check the requirements of data timing use.
 The prizes will be distributed for the top 3 requirements-complying contributions at the end of the competition.
 During the competition the organizers may ask top listed participants to provide access to their training pipeline.
 Please indicate the resources used (number of CPUs/GPUs, memory, platform; see [examples](#examples)) in your scripts/notebooks to allow reproducibility.
-Submissions which cannot independently reproduced cannot win prizes.
+Submissions, which cannot be independently reproduced by the organizers after the competition ends, cannot win prizes.

 ## Data